Asmodai/gohacks/doc/database.md

 }
 ```

+TODO: Look, this sucks... offset/limit cursors are just fail.
+TODO: Rework this
+to be a proper cursor!

 #### func  NewCursor

 ```go
 func NewCursor(offset, limit int64) *Cursor
 ```
+Create a new cursor.

 #### func (Cursor) Valid

 ```go
 func (c Cursor) Valid() bool
 ```
+Is the cursor valid?

 #### type Database